 PICN Conference 2026

-Our Keynote Speaker is Dr. Avalon Owens, a research fellow at the Rowland Institute at Harvard.
-Her research group studies the impact of light pollution on organisms and ecosystems, with a focus on firefly conservation and moth evolution.
-Her talk, titled “Floodlights and fireflies: Environmental sustainability starts in your front yard,” will discuss how light pollution is driving insect declines – and how we can make small changes to offer threatened species a brighter future.”
-Click here to learn more about the Owens Lab!
+Our Keynote Speaker was Dr. Avalon Owens, a research fellow at the Rowland Institute at Harvard, who studies the impact of light pollution on organisms and ecosystems.
+Her talk, titled “Floodlights and fireflies: Environmental sustainability starts in your front yard,” discussed how light pollution is driving insect declines – and how we can make small changes to offer threatened species a brighter future.
+Click here to watch Dr. Owens’ keynote address!

 State of the Network